Throw-in: Position of opponents

 Since 2005, opponents have been forbidden from approaching closer than 2 metres to the player taking the throw-in.
-This change was made because FIFA perceived "an increasing trend for an opponent to stand immediately in front of the thrower at a throw-in, with his feet virtually on the touch-line", with the result that "the thrower is being impeded from completing the throw-in".
+This change was made because FIFA perceived "an increasing trend for an opponent to stand immediately in front of the thrower at a throw-in, with his feet virtually on the touch-line," with the result that "the thrower is being impeded from completing the throw-in."
 There was also a concern about the possibility of "a confrontational situation developing between both players."

 Double touch

-Since 1866, the player taking the throw-in has been forbidden to touch the ball again until it has been touched by another player.
+Since 1866, the player taking the throw-in has been forbidden to touch the ball again until another player has touched it.

 Defunct requirements

 In 1866, players were forbidden from playing the ball before it had touched the ground.
 This requirement was removed when the Clydesdale throw-in law was adopted in 1877.

-In 1871 a law-change introduced by Wanderers FC forbade players from playing the ball until it had travelled at least six yards.
+In 1871, a law change introduced by Wanderers FC forbade players from playing the ball until it had travelled at least six yards.
 This requirement was dropped when the Scottish throw-in law was adopted in 1883.

 Punishment for violations of the throw-in law

 In 1882, an indirect free-kick was awarded for any violation of the throw-in law.
-In 1931, on a proposal by the Irish Football Association, this was changed to an award of the throw-in the opposing team (except for a violation of the double-touch rule, which remained punishable by an indirect free-kick).
+In 1931, on a proposal by the Irish Football Association, this was changed to an award of the throw-in to the opposing team (except for a violation of the double-touch rule, which remained punishable by an indirect free-kick).

 In 1966, it was specified that opponents who "dance about or gesticulate in a way calculated to distract or impede the thrower" should be cautioned for ungentlemanly conduct.
-In 1997, this wording was updated to punish with a yellow card an opponent who "unfairly distracts or impedes the thrower" for "unsporting behaviour".
-In 2016, the same punishment was applied to an opponent who approaches closer than the minimum 2 metre distance; it was further specified than an indirect free-kick must be awarded if the ball has already been thrown in when the referee stops play to deal with the offence.
+In 1997, this wording was updated to punish with a yellow card an opponent who "unfairly distracts or impedes the thrower" for "unsporting behaviour."
+In 2016, the same punishment was applied to an opponent who approached closer than the minimum 2 metre distance; it was further specified that an indirect free-kick must be awarded if the ball was thrown in when the referee stops play to deal with the offence.